AI Data Readiness Guide for Source-Aware Systems

-March 13, 2026Every AI project starts with the same assumption: we have data, we have a model, let's go.
-And most of them stall in the same place — not because the model doesn't work, but because nobody can explain where the data came from.
+Prepare data for AI systems with source attribution, entity resolution, temporal history, navigable schema, documented methods, and known limits.Every AI project starts with the same assumption: we have data, we have a model, let's go.
+Many stall at the same point: nobody can explain where the data came from.

 AI-ready data means an AI system can use your data and explain what it did.
-That's it.
-Which means the data needs three things:
+That requires three things:

-Lineage — where did this number come from?
-What source document, what filing, what feed?
-If you can't answer that, an AI system can't cite its sources — and an output that can't be cited is an output that can't be trusted.
+Lineage: where did this number come from?
+What source document, filing, or feed produced it?
+If you cannot answer that, an AI system cannot cite its sources.
+An output that cannot be cited is hard to trust.

-Structure — is the data organized in a way that a machine can navigate without human interpretation?
-Not just "is it in a database" — but can an agent traverse from an entity to its filings to its metrics without a human explaining the schema?
+Structure: is the data organized in a way a machine can navigate without human interpretation?
+Can an agent traverse from an entity to its filings to its metrics without a human explaining the schema?

-Temporal context — what was true when?
+Temporal context: what was known when?
 Data changes.
 Filings get amended.
 Rates get revised.
-If your data doesn't capture the time dimension, your AI system is making decisions based on a snapshot that may no longer reflect reality.
+If your data does not capture time, your AI system is using a snapshot that may no longer reflect the filed record.

 Most teams approach AI readiness like a cleanup project.
 They run data quality checks, fix null values, standardize formats, and declare the data "ready."

-Then the AI system produces an output and someone asks "where did that come from?" — and the cleanup project didn't touch provenance at all.
+Then the AI system produces an output and someone asks, "where did that come from?"
+The cleanup project did not touch provenance.

-The problem is sort of structural.
-Traditional data preparation optimizes for the human analyst who knows the context — who knows that this column came from Bloomberg, that one came from a 10-K, and the third was hand-entered by an intern in 2019.
+The problem is structural.
+Traditional data preparation optimizes for the human analyst who knows the context.
+The analyst knows one column came from a filing, another from a market feed, and a third from a manual override in 2019.
 The analyst carries the lineage in their head.

 AI systems don't have that luxury.
 They need the lineage in the data itself.